DH572/survey_website/README.md

 # survey_website

-Is a website survey that can help people find possible hobbies or activities that they might be interested in.
+It's a website survey that can help people find possible hobbies or activities that they might be interested in.